Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/kalker.md

 # KALKER

- Scientific calculator with math syntax that supports user-defined variables and functions, complex numbers, and estimation of derivatives and integrals
+ Scientific calculator with math syntax that supports user-defined variables and functions, complex numbers, and estimation of derivatives and integrals.

  SITE: https://github.com/PaddiM8/kalker